HomeLatest NewsGovernanceFresh troubles for Google as Russian court fines global tech major 3 million roubles for not deleting banned content

 Preferred Source of Google

-Russia in October threatened to fine Google a percentage of its annual Russian turnover for repeatedly failing to delete banned content on its and YouTube, in Moscow’s strongest move yet to rein in foreign tech firms.
+Russia in October threatened to fine Google a percentage of its annual Russian turnover for repeatedly failing to delete banned content on its search engine and YouTube, in Moscow’s strongest move yet to rein in foreign tech firms.

 Advertisement